ivmai/bdwgc/doc/gcinterface.md

 # C/C++ Interface

 On many platforms, a single-threaded garbage collector library can be built to act as a plug-in `malloc` replacement.
-(Build with `-DREDIRECT_MALLOC=GC_malloc -DIGNORE_FREE`.)
+(Build it with `-DREDIRECT_MALLOC=GC_malloc -DIGNORE_FREE`.)
 This is often the best way to deal with third-party libraries which leak or prematurely free objects.
 `-DREDIRECT_MALLOC=GC_malloc` is intended primarily as an easy way to adapt